What is CourseWorks?

 Talk to an expert.
 Set up a one on one consultation with the CTL Learning Designer to discuss the purposeful integration of educational technologies into your class.

-Measure the learning.
+Create assignments and grade.
 Explore the self-paced “Assessment and Grading in CourseWorks (Canvas) 2.0” online course.
+You can also watch this screencast for a brief overview of the CourseWorks grade book.

 Office Hours Schedule

 View our office hours.
 Contact the CTL during office hours for help with CourseWorks and other educational technologies.

 Receive an In-Person Consultation